 Al Fresco Meaning in English | Simple Definition, Synonyms & Example

-Al fresco is an Italian phrase that literally means “in the fresh air.”
-In English, it’s commonly used to describe eating or spending time outdoors, usually in a relaxed and enjoyable setting.
+Al fresco is an Italian phrase that means “in the fresh air.”
+In English, it is used to describe eating or spending time outdoors in a relaxed and enjoyable way.
+The term adds charm, elegance, and a European touch to everyday outdoor activities.

 What does al fresco mean literally?